Antimatter543/antimatter543.github.io/_posts/2023-02-07-woes-of-writing.md

 Extras:
 I have a habit of always jumping around from idea to idea, i.e following the trail.
 Unfortunately, a lot of the times I don't really keep a pointer as to where I leap from and wholeheartedly put all my energy into figuring out/exploring the idea.
 This means, once I'm finished with a trail, I'm kinda like "wait, where did I come from again?
 What was I doing?".

+Added 5/08/24: Anyways, I finally figured out I likely have ADHD.
+That explains... quite a bit.
+The tism by itself didn't cover enough.